Djohnson1313/phase_1_project/README.md

 ![Screenshot 2023-12-13 132151](https://github.com/Djohnson1313/phase_1_project/assets/145507761/40591c2f-eb85-40f5-a817-c915a8f6857b)

 Here we see a majority of the incidents have 0 fatalities, nearly 80 % to be exact.
-While there are a few outliers, most flights are extremely safe in the modern erra.
+While there are a few outliers, most flights are extremely safe in the modern era.

 ## Engine count